-Motor vehicle accidents are the top causes of unintentional injury deaths in California.
+Motor vehicle accidents are a top cause of unintentional injury deaths in the United States.
 A wide variety of negligent actions cause fatal car accidents: drinking and driving, being distracted, speeding, and breaking other rules of the road.
 It is crucial for every motorist to be aware of their rights and responsibilities, but also to realize that not all accidents have the same legal treatment.
 The experts at The Barnes Firm want to bring some of these statistics to your attention and point out some significant differences between a typical car crash and commercial truck accidents.

 While distracted driving, age differences, and general vehicle safety are taken into account for both car and truck accident statistics, the protocol for handling each case differs by vehicle type.

 A truck accident presents a situation where a business entity gets involved.
 Unlike a typical car accident, factors such as cargo weight, freight maintenance, and potentially violated hours are all considerations.